cli-kit/cli-rc/README.md

 Array of directories to search for rc files, default is the package directory and the user's home directory.

+Note that no path entry for the user's home directory will be added by default if it could not be determined from environment variables.

 ### prepend

 A boolean that prepends the default search paths to directories specified in `path`, only applicable if `path` has been specified as an option.